ujam EDEN - EDM, House & Techno Drums

 Building a solid plugin collection for EDM and house doesn’t mean buying everything on the market.
 I’ve worked with enough tools to know that most producers need a focused set of plugins that handle drums, bass, synthesis, and mixing without unnecessary complexity.

-This list covers ujam HYPE, ujam EDEN, PluginBoutique Scaler 3, Serum 2 by Xfer, FabFilter Pro-Q 4 and some more, representing the essential categories you’ll actually use in electronic music production.
+Here’s my go-to list: ujam HYPE, ujam EDEN, PluginBoutique Scaler 3, Serum 2 by Xfer, FabFilter Pro-Q 4, and a few more.
+These are the essentials you’ll actually reach for when you’re making electronic music.

 1. ujam HYPE